Updated: 26 January 2023

 Some software may not be installed on your Linux.
 Most of the time, problems during installation or execution of the code are due to missing software.
 So, please verify that at least the following ones are installed gfortran, mpirun, make, perl, bash, csh, sed, awk.
 If necessary, install the missing ones.

 1 – Download the compressed folder with all the required files from here

 2 – Expand the folder in a place of your choice on your computer (in a place where you have write access).
-To do so, you may open a terminal in the folder with the downloaded file and type (the filename may differ from the one in the example):
+To do so, you may open a terminal in the folder with the downloaded file and type (NB: adapt instruction with name of downloaded file):

 3 – Enter into the newly created folder and proceed to the sub-folder /Mysimulations/Planet_mag/.
-To do so, in the terminal type successively:
+To do so, in the terminal, type successively, e.g. :

 4 – In the terminal, type: